arr-ai/arrai/docs/std.md

 ### `tuple(d <: dict) -> tuple`

-Converts the dictionary `d` to tuples.
+Converts the dictionary `d` to a tuple.
 All keys must be strings.
 The operation is shallow, so dictionary-structured values won't be converted.

 Usage: